-The policy is subject to a security warranty and it is discovered that at the time of the burglary a skylight had been left on the latch, but this was not the method of entry.
+The Greenwood's insurance policy includes a security warranty.
+It is noted that at the time of the burglary a skylight had been left on the latch, but this was not the method of entry.

-- (a) Explain the impact of possible undervaluation on the claim presented.
-(10) - (b) Explain how the insurer may settle the claim for the theft of one earring.
+- (a) Explain the impact of the undervaluation on the claim settlement.
+(10) - (b) Explain how the insurer may settle the claim for the theft of an earring.
 (12) - (c) Explain the application of the security warranty in view of the method of entry.
 (8)